-Penalties for other forms of academic dishonesty not addressed specifically may include a strike one, two, or three as described under Intentional Plagiarism based on the severity of the occurrence as determined by the professor of record, the academic dean, and the provost.
+Penalties for other forms of academic dishonesty not addressed specifically may include a strike one, two, or three as described under Intentional Plagiarism based on the severity of the occurrence as determined by the professor of record, the Academic Dean, and the Provost.
 Cleary University employs a three-strike process for students found guilty of acts of academic dishonesty; however, a flagrant violation of academic integrity may involve immediate dismissal and denial of any financial reimbursements.
-A flagrant violation will be brought before the Academic Integrity Board composed of the appropriate Academic Dean, Provost, and the Director of Financial Aid, and this board will make the decision on disciplinary action.
+A flagrant violation will be brought before an Academic Integrity Board composed of the appropriate Academic Dean, the Provost, and the Director of Financial Aid, and this Board will make the decision on disciplinary action.

-The student may appeal the final grade or disciplinary action as stated in the grievance and appeals process.
+The student may appeal the final grade or disciplinary action as stated in the Grievance and Appeals Process.